devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/New World Networks/README.md

 * new world networks are embryogenetic networks or developmental connectomes that expand according to a connectivity rule (e.g. preferential attachment).

 * expansion affects size, connectivity, and spatial extent of the network.
-The spatial extent is more about shape than size.
+The spatial extent is more about shape than size, although size can interact with spatial extent in a number of ways.

+* _phenotypic velocity_ can then be defined as the change in size and/or spatial extent over a particular time interval.

 * new world models are generally expected to be scale-free [1], but have a number of additional properties that are relevant to the application domain.

 #### Propose a few connection rules: